charliepark/parentheticals/readme.md

 # Parentheticals

-This is just an experiment at the moment.
-Bear with me.
+Parentheticals is a jQuery plugin that allows you to style footnotes inline with the text.